The following article explains how to set up Dual RAVENS with a MacBook Pro.

 You will be guided through the following steps:

-- Hooking up the RAVEN display to the laptop.
+- Hooking up the RAVEN displays to the laptop.

 - Configuring the UPDD touch driver for use with the displays.